robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 # Width: 20
 ```

 Once this is working, we can work on actually rendering the board.
 Rendering will happen in 2 phases.
-In phase 1, we'll construct a 2-D matrix (a list of lists, discussed at length in PPAB's #1, #3 and #4) of the state of each square.
+In phase 1, we'll construct a 2-D matrix (a list of lists, discussed at length in PPAB's [#1][proj-1], [#3][proj-3a] and [#4][proj-4] if you could use an introduction or refresher) of the state of each square.
 Since we don't yet have a snake, to start with all squares will be empty.
 Every value in our matrix will therefore be `None` or `nil` or whatever your language calls it:

 ```
 [